DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-summary-row.md

 TableSummaryRow.TotalCell | ComponentType&lt;[TableSummaryRow.CellProps](#tablesummaryrowcellprops)&gt; | A component that renders a cell with total summaries.
 TableSummaryRow.GroupCell | ComponentType&lt;[TableSummaryRow.CellProps](#tablesummaryrowcellprops)&gt; | A component that renders a cell with group summaries.
 TableSummaryRow.TreeCell | ComponentType&lt;[TableSummaryRow.CellProps](#tablesummaryrowcellprops)&gt; | A component that renders a cell with tree summaries.
-TableSummaryRow.TreeColumnCell | ComponentType&lt;[TableSummaryRow.CellProps](#tablesummaryrowcellprops)&gt; | A component that renders a tree cell within a tree summary row.
+TableSummaryRow.TreeColumnCell | ComponentType&lt;[TableSummaryRow.CellProps](#tablesummaryrowcellprops)&gt; | A component that renders a summary cell within a tree column.
-TableSummaryRow.TreeColumnContent | ComponentType&lt;[TableSummaryRow.ContentProps](#tablesummaryrowcontentprops)&gt; | A component that renders a tree cell's content.
+TableSummaryRow.TreeColumnContent | ComponentType&lt;[TableSummaryRow.ContentProps](#tablesummaryrowcontentprops)&gt; | A component that renders a summary cell's content within a tree column.
-TableSummaryRow.TreeColumnIndent | ComponentType&lt;[TableSummaryRow.IndentProps](#tablesummaryrowindentprops)&gt; | A component that renders an indent used to identify a tree row level.
+TableSummaryRow.TreeColumnIndent | ComponentType&lt;[TableSummaryRow.IndentProps](#tablesummaryrowindentprops)&gt; | A component that renders an indent used to identify a tree row level within a tree column.
 TableSummaryRow.Item | ComponentType&lt;object&gt; | A component that renders a summary item.

 The additional properties are added to the component's root element.